Prime Numbers and Information Entropy

 In the special case where all numbers occur with equal probability pj=1/n for all j and we get the famous result for the information entropy of the machine..

-Now imagine all numbers contribute equally to the entropy, so on average an individual integer contributes log(n)/n entropy.
+Now imagine all numbers contribute equally to this entropy, so on average an individual integer contributes log(n)/n entropy.

 If the integers 1,2,3,....,n contain m prime numbers then the entropy of the prime numbers is simply m*log(n)/n